 Cotoiturage is the leading free home-sharing website for single-parent families.
 Single parents, students, pensioners, young working people and others can share a home with these families.

-Youth Hostels and student residences (foyers) can also be a good option for temporary housing needs.
+Student residences (foyers) can also be a good option for temporary housing needs :

 FINANCIAL AID FOR HOUSING